gjbex/Workflows-for-HPC/source-code/job-dependencies/README.md

    by a processing job and a postprocessing job.
 1. `dangling-jobs`: example of a workflow based on job dependencies with a dangling job, i.e., a dependency that is not satisfied.k
+1. `max-restarts`: example of using job dependencies and environment variables to restart a job at most a given number of times.